DISCIPLINE ROAD MAP INFOGRAPHIC (Text Alternative)

 3. Branch office

-- If further investigation is warranted or if lawyer fails to respond, intake counsel forwards case to Bar’s branch office covering the judicial circuit where the lawyer practices.
+- If further investigation is warranted or if the lawyer fails to respond, intake counsel will forward the case to the Bar’s branch office that covers the judicial circuit where the lawyer practices.
 The Florida Bar has branch offices in Tallahassee, Tampa, Orlando, Fort Lauderdale and Miami.
-About one-third of cases investigated at ACAP are transferred to branch offices for further investigation.
+About one-third of cases investigated at ACAP are transferred to a branch office for further investigation.

-- At branch office, case is assigned to Bar counsel, who conducts further investigation.
+- When referred to the branch office, the case is assigned to Bar counsel who conducts a further investigation.

-- Bar counsel will close case if disciplinary measures are not warranted.
+- Bar counsel will close the case if disciplinary measures are not warranted.

 - For minor violations, Bar counsel can recommend diversionary measures such as ethics school.
-Diversion is not considered “discipline,” which would stay on the lawyer’s permanent record.
+Diversion is not considered “discipline” and is disposed of 1 year from the date of closure.

-- If there are sufficient grounds to go forward, complaint is forwarded to a grievance committee in the accused lawyer’s judicial circuit.
-At that point, The Florida Bar becomes the complainant/prosecutor.
+- If there are sufficient grounds to go forward, the case may be forwarded to a grievance committee in the accused lawyer’s judicial circuit.

 STOP: Bar counsel closes the case after determining that discipline is not warranted.

 GRIEVANCE COMMITTEE: Bar counsel refers case to grievance committee in lawyer’s judicial circuit (made up of at least one-third nonlawyers) for additional investigation.
 Committee assigns a member to investigate.
 After a hearing, committee determines whether there is probable cause.

 4. Grievance committee

 - Grievance committees are made up of volunteers from the community, at least one-third of whom are nonlawyers.
 Each of Florida’s 20 judicial circuits has at least one grievance committee.

 - If Bar counsel determines that allegations warrant further proceedings, the discipline case may be referred to a grievance committee.